marcpaterno/spack_retreat/plan-for-standard-builds.md

 ## Layered Spack environments

 The SciSoft team will create spack environments for our own use and for the use of the experiments.
-To ensure binary compatibility across the several environments layers that will be created the SciSoft team will use Spack to conretize and build a *global* build.
+To ensure binary compatibility across the several environments the SciSoft team will use Spack to conretize and build a *global* build.
 This global build will then be used to create the environment layers each of which contains a subset of the global build and which can be used directly when desired.
 By installing a consistent set of packages into the build, we ensure the use of those packages in all layered environments made available, while still allowing experiments to replace any portions of the dependency graph of packages when they have a special need to do so.
 Figure \ref{fig:spack_environments} shows for illustrative purposes how spack environments might be layered.